 To watch our Small Grants information webinar held in June 2024 please click HERE.
 This provided an overview of the grant application process, gave insight to what the scientific committee is looking for with the questions, and discussed common pitfalls and how to avoid them.
 This was followed by a Q&A session.
 Much of the information will also be relevant for Keystone applications.

-Applicants are regarded as early career scientists if no more than five years have passed since they were awarded their degree.
+Applicants are considered early-career if no more than five years have passed since they were awarded their most recent degree at the time of application.

 If you feel that you have sufficient experience (meaning you can demonstrate significant experience in the subject area and/or region) and thus you don’t plan to have a supervisor, please provide the name and contact details of 3 senior referees who will support your application and whom we can, if necessary, approach to ask for their opinion of your project.

-The supervisor/advisor Letter is a document that the advisor writes that they are aware of the project and show their support for it and for you.
-(It happens that we receive several applications from the same institution and same advisor /supervisor, in this case, we would only select 1 project from that team.)
+The supervisor/advisor letter is a document that the advisor writes to show that they are aware of the project and show their support for it and for you.
+(It happens that we receive several applications from the same institution and the same advisor /supervisor, in this case, we would only select 1 project from that team.)

 Only one letter is required.